-Today we launch a blog series to lead you through all the steps that the pros take, and give you guidelines for what you might be able to do yourself, and what you should hire a professional team for.
-Bonus: being familiar with all of these steps will arm you to make better hiring decision when you select a creative team, and be more efficient in how you work with them.
-We can’t speak for all agencies, but I know that organized clients end up with smaller bills from us, and we love that!
+Maybe you’re a on a shoestring without much startup capital, or maybe you have budget to hire a true professional to craft your brand.
+Either way, knowing all the steps that the pros take will be immensely valuable, either for a DIY project, or being armed to make better hiring decision when you select a creative team.
+Bonus: knowing the steps and what you need in an end result will mean being more efficient in how you work with your creative team.
+We can’t speak for all agencies, but we know that organized clients end up with smaller bills from us, and we love that!

 Check out the “Pro Tips” below for easy ways to be sure your branding looks as much like how the pros do it as possible, even if your budget means a lot of DIY – you may think these are small things, but your target market has been well-trained by the biggest brands to subconsciously pick up on cues they’re not even aware of.

 Below we profile a small client from years ago, because it really shows the transformation from “starter logo” to true professional brand.
 Sometimes your company needs to reveal what it needs to be over a period of time, but usually you can start with a brand you can grow with… just requires some real thought and work to do so.